 With his Maunalua brothers, Moderow has released four albums, winning a total of six Nā Hōkū Hanohano Awards.
 They have performed all over the world, including at the inaugural luʻau for President Obama; the 150th anniversary of the Smithsonian; and solo several times at the Grammy® Museum.
 As part of his desire to give back and to be one of the "keepers of the [Hawaiian music] flame" Moderow believes that education is a huge part of entertaining - "education through entertainment" - so he also teaches.
 The award-winning artist Makana was one of his students, and he has taught elementary school children at the Grammy® Museum for the past few years.
 He is currently teaching at the University of Hawai'i West Campus on O'ahu.

-Having begun his music career as a solo artist, Moderow is returning to his solo roots with the 2019 release of his debut solo album, "Inspired".
+Having begun his music career as a solo artist, Moderow returned to his solo roots with the 2019 release of his debut solo album, "Inspired".
 The album contains a mixture of original songs inspired by the Hawaiian culture and his friends and family, and covers of other songs that inspire him, both Hawaiian and Country.
 Moderow continues to perform with his Maunalua brothers while performing an increasing number of solo gigs throughout Hawaiʻi and the continental United States.